Estadio Jorge Luis Hirschi: Closure

 In September 2005, the stadium was closed down for league games because of new safety regulations that forbid wooden stands.
 Even though a judicial restraining order exempted Estudiantes from the prohibition, the La Plata city government refused to comply.
 This situation started a rift between the club and mayor Julio Alak.

-When a modern stadium was built for the city of La Plata, both Estudiantes and Gimnasia y Esgrima decided against relocating their home games.
+When Estadio Ciudad de La Plata was built for the city of La Plata, both Estudiantes and Gimnasia y Esgrima decided against relocating their home games.
 Immediately after the closure, Estudiantes requested permission for upgrading its stadium to no less than 20,000 seats plus 15,000 standing room, but the mayor refused, insisting that the new stadium should be used.

-As a stopgap measure, for the 2005 Apertura Estudiantes played its home games in the nearby Gimnasia stadium, and paid Gimnasia a rent of 10% gross income, plus an undisclosed amount for each attending season ticketholder.
-For the 2006 Clausura, Estudiantes moved its home games to the Quilmes venue, Estadio Centenario.
+As a stopgap measure, for the 2005 Apertura Estudiantes played its home games in the nearby Gimnasia y Esgrima stadium, Estadio Juan Carmelo Zerillo, paying a rent of 10% gross income, plus an undisclosed amount for each attending season ticketholder.
+For the 2006 Clausura, Estudiantes moved its home games to the Quilmes A.C. venue, Estadio Centenario.

 In April 2006, a new judicial order allowed the re-opening of 1 y 57, but Alak intervened again to avoid this from happening.
 At this point, Estudiantes management floated the idea of erecting a new stadium in the port town of Ensenada, a few kilometers east of La Plata.

-Agreement and Future Plans
+Rebuilding

 In August 2006 it was reported that Estudiantes and the city of La Plata reached an agreement to rebuild the stands for a capacity of 20,000, all seated.
-The city stadium will be used for attendances exceeding that number.
+The city stadium would be used for attendances exceeding that number.
 The eastern stands will feature the signage Tierra de Campeones (Land of Champions), which was used by fans since the 1960s to refer to 1 y 57.

 Player Juan Sebastián Verón was instrumental in securing the new stadium agreement.
-Argentine journalists have indicated that with this intervention (as well as a series of donations to upgrade the club's training facilities in City Bell) he is building his reputation towards a future bid for the club presidency.
+Argentine journalists indicated that with this intervention (as well as a series of donations to upgrade the club's training facilities in City Bell) he is building his reputation towards a future bid for the club presidency, which in fact happened when Verón was elected president of the club in 2014.

-On October 20, 2006, Estudiantes announced that, during the renovation work, it will use the city stadium for home games, as Coprosede (the football security authority) will not grant security clearance for Estudiantes to play home games in Quilmes.
+On October 20, 2006, Estudiantes announced that, during the renovation work, it would use the city stadium for home games, as Coprosede (the football security authority) would not grant security clearance for Estudiantes to play home games at Estadio Centenario in Quilmes.
 Estudiantes fans also became less apprehensive about the city stadium after the historic 7–0 win over Gimnasia in October 2006, and the championship celebrations that took place in the stands, two months later.

 Demolition works were completed during July 2007, after some delays caused by municipal red tape.
-Construction is scheduled to proceed smoothly, as the club has a budget surplus resulting from strong ticket sales and the proceedings from the transfers of José Ernesto Sosa and Mariano Pavone.
+Construction was scheduled to proceed smoothly, as the club had a budget surplus resulting from strong ticket sales and the proceedings from the transfers of José Ernesto Sosa and Mariano Pavone.

-The stadium will be open for the 2019–20 season.